binarymist/learning-go/LearningGo-AnIdiomaticApproachToRealWorldGoProgramming/README.md

 Pg 207, **Reading, Writing, and Buffering** of "Learning Go an Idiomatic approach..." discusses using the built-in `cap` and `len` functions to find out how many elements the channel can hold, and how many elements are currently in the channel respectively.

 Pg 209, **How Channels Behave** of "Learning Go an Idiomatic approach..." discusses the synchronisation of multiple writing channels using `sync.WaitGroup`, then refers to pg 220 ([Using WaitGroups](#using-waitgroups)).
 Pg 227, **8.4.1.
 Unbuffered Channels** of "The Go Programming Language" discusses using the "done" channel pattern.
 "Learning Go an Idiomatic approach..." also has a section on **The Done Channel Pattern**.
 "The Go Programming Language" also discusses and has examples for `sync.WaitGroup`.

+Pg 226, **8.4.1.
+Unbuffered Channels** of "The Go Programming Language" mentions "_When a value is sent on an unbuffered channel, the receipt of the value happens before the reawakening of the sending goroutine._"

 ## select